cis-ds/course-site/content/notes/r-markdown.markdown

 Each as their own strengths and weaknesses. ioslides and Slidy are probably the easiest to use initially, but are more difficult to customize. reveal.js is more complex, but allows for more customization (this is the format I use for my slides in this class).
 Beamer is the only presentation format that creates a PDF document and is probably a smoother transition for those already used to Beamer.

-### Exercise: build a presentation

-Choose one of the presentation formats and convert `gun-deaths.Rmd` into a slide presentation.
-Save this new document as `gun-deaths-slides.Rmd`.
-Test out some of the associated options for your chosen presentation format.

 ## Multiple formats

 You can even render your document into multiple output formats by supplying a list of formats: